Physics Joints

 Constrains the rigid body such that it is only permitted to rotate about a specified point relative to the base.

-Constrains the rigid body such that it is locked/fixed relative to the base.
+Constrains the rigid body such that it is locked (fixed) relative to the base.
+The rotation and translation are locked (fixed) relative to the base.

 Connecting Joints

 Joints can be connected together to form chains or complex linkages, including closed-loop mechanisms.
-This is achieved using the base property of the joints.
+This is achieved by using the base property of the joints.
 The base property specifies the body/link to which the other end of the joint is attached.
 If the base property is left empty (set to null), the other end of the joint is attached to the world.
-Most robots are fixed to floor/world and so it is typical that the first joint has its base property left empty.
+Most robots are fixed to the floor/world, so it is typical that the first joint has its base property left empty.

 Examples